 Impact of Yoga Asanas on the Human Body System

-There are essentially nine systems that are responsible for structure and function in the human body.
+There are essentially 9 systems that are responsible for structure and function in the human body.
 The Skeletal system and the Muscular system are the principal systems responsible for the movement.
-The Nervous system and Endocrine system are principally involved in the organisation and control of the whole body.
+The Nervous system and Endocrine system are involved in the organisation and control of the whole body.
 Respiratory system and Cardiac system are responsible for making the oxygen and nutrients available for the whole body.
 Digestive system and Excretory system are responsible for making the nutrients available for the body as well as for expelling out the unwanted waste matter from the body.
 Ultimately the Reproductive system concerns itself with the propagation of the species.

-These systems in the human body are often affected by a number of diseases. in order to treat them and to keep the body hale and hearty, an individual can always resort to yoga.
+These systems in the human body are often affected by a number of diseases.
+In order to treat them and to keep the body hale and hearty, an individual can always resort to yoga.
 The yogic practices heal the body as well as the mind.
 Practicing yoga can cure, respiratory disorder, digestive disorders, increase blood circulation and ensure proper functioning of the heart.
 However, according to the different systems a particular yogic practice is suggested.
 Hence, it is safer to consult a yoga practitioner before initiating into this process.